-- Hull and halve the strawberries and place them along with 1/4 cup of water in a blender or food processor and process until pureed.
+- Hull and halve the strawberries, then place them and 1/4 cup of water in a blender or food processor and process until pureed.

-- Transfer the mixture to a medium saucepan and add an additional 1 3/4 cups water.
+- Transfer the pureed strawberries to a medium saucepan and add 1 3/4 cups water.

-- Heat the mixture over medium-high heat until just boiling, then stir in the sugar until dissolved.
+- Heat over medium-high heat until just boiling, then stir in the sugar until dissolved.

-- Remove the mixture from the heat and allow it to cool to room temperature.
+- Remove the strawberry mixture from the heat and allow it to cool to room temperature.

-- Once cooled, strain the mixture through a fine mesh sieve and chill the strained syrup for at least one hour.
-Go ahead and discard the solids you strained from the syrup.
+- Once cooled, strain the mixture through a fine mesh sieve.
+Discard the solids, and chill the strained syrup for at least one hour.

-- When you are ready to serve the lemonade, combine the chilled strawberry syrup, bourbon, water, and lemon juice and stir until fully combined.
+- Combine the chilled strawberry syrup, remaining 1 cup of water, bourbon, and lemon juice in a pitcher and stir until combined.

-- Muddle a basil leaf or two into a glass, add ice, then pour the lemonade over top.
+- To serve, muddle a basil leaf or two in a glass, add ice, and then pour the strawberry bourbon lemonade over top.

 Recipe slightly adapted from Country Living Magazine, July/August 2014.